-There are three bits of information you need to provide when you add a new cron job:
+There are three bits of information you need to enter when you add a new cron job:

 By default, an email is sent every time a cron job runs.
 If that is what you want, make sure that the email address shown on the Cron Jobs page is correct.
 If you don’t want to receive cron emails then you can redirect the cron job’s output to

 /dev/null.
 This is a special file that has a single purpose: to delete everything that is sent to it.
 We will show you an example shortly.

 Next, you need to define how often you want the cron job to run.
 Cron jobs use five fields that define the interval.
 Helpfully, you can select various common settings from the Common Settings drop-down menu.
 I want the cron job to run once an hour, which is one of the pre-defined options.

 cPanel makes it fairly easy to define a custom interval.
 As an alternative, you can also use crontab.guru to generate the syntax for your preferred interval.
 For instance, it will tell you that you need to use

 0 6 25 12 * if you want a cron job to run every year at 6am on the 25th December.
 Obviously, that is just a random example.
 The interval doesn’t make sense for the WordPress cron – you typically want the WordPress cron to run once or twice an hour.

 Finally, you need to enter the command to be executed.
 In this case I want to run the wp-cron.php file.
 The easiest way to do so is by using the

 Redirecting the output to /dev/null means that no cron email is sent.
 If you want to receive cron emails then you can leave out